Small Claims Court

 Lawyer Toronto.

 Toronto Small Claims Court lawyer for plaintiffs and defendants.
-Disputes up to $50,000 — handled from demand letter to trial by a lawyer who knows the court, the process, and what it takes to win.
+Disputes up to $50,000 — handled from demand letter to trial by a lawyer who knows the court, the process, and what the evidence, procedure, and negotiation strategy require.

 · Reviewed by Jonathan Kleiman, J.D.